AzamovUz/TicTacToe/README.md

 Else the application stops when all cells are filled, and says that it's a draw.
 User restarts the game.

-_User Story_
+_User Story_ <br>

 As a user, I want to take turns to mark “X” or “O” on the cells to try to get them in one line.

-### As instructed in the course Azizkhuja and I watched prior to building this project: [Programming Foundations: OOD] (https://www.linkedin.com/learning/programming-foundations-object-oriented-design-3/challenge-jukebox-class-diagrams), we selected nouns from the use cases to identify potential objects and verbs to presume functions in the projects.
+### As instructed in the course Azizkhuja and I watched prior to building this project: [Programming Foundations: OOD](https://www.linkedin.com/learning/programming-foundations-object-oriented-design-3/challenge-jukebox-class-diagrams), we selected nouns from the use cases to identify potential objects and verbs to presume functions in the projects.

-_Nouns:_
+_Nouns:_<br>
 Application<br>
 Board<br>
 User<br>